enviame/backend-test-2.0/Readme.md

 In case of any technical questions [Contact Us](mailto:tech-test@enviame.io)

-Once we start reviewing your app we might send you some questions, therefore we will appreciate your timely replies
+Once we start reviewing your app we might send you some questions, therefore we will appreciate your timely replies.

-### User Stories
+## User Stories

-#### ecommerce microservice
+### ecommerce microservice
 1. As a "Marketplace Administrator" you may create, view, edit, delete and list "sellers".
 Each seller requires: name, short description and at least one "Seller User".
 2. As a "Seller User" you may view and edit seller information, and You must add a warehouse address as a previous condition to sell a product.
 3. As a "Seller User" you may create, view, edit, edit, delete and list "products".
 Each product requires at least: name, short description and quantity.